Singapore is an impatient nation.

 In the same vein, Google aims for a max 3-second load time, their words.

 Well, the whole idea of loading speed is a fluid concept in itself.
-How your site loads is dependent on a number of variables.
-Among them is the browser in use, the internet speed of the user, and the specifications of the device in use.
+How your site loads are dependent on a number of variables.
+Among them are the browser in use, the internet speed of the user, and the specifications of the device in use.

 But even with this, your site’s speed still matters — first for search engine optimisation (SEO) and second for conversion rate optimisation (CRO).